theNewDynamic/how-the-icc-works.org/_investigation/introduction.md

 In an investigation, the OTP gathers as much information as possible to uncover the truth about the alleged crime, as well as to determine who is most responsible.
 An investigation may include:

 * Inspection where the alleged crime occurred;
-* Collection of evidence like cellphone data, emails, radio intercepts, minutes of meetings, military and police communications, speeches and forensic material;
+* Collection of evidence like cellphone data, emails, radio intercepts, videos, photographs, minutes of meetings, military and police communications, speeches and forensic material such as exhumation reports;
 * Interviewing witnesses and victims;
 * Consultation with relevant experts and specialists;
 * Analysis of financial transactions.